awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Add a sample utterance, such as *Check my account balance*, and choose the **\+** icon\.

 1. Add a second utterance, such as *One* and choose the **\+** icon\.
-This assigns the utterance of “one” or key press of “1” to the **AccountLookup** intent\.
+This assigns the utterance of "one" or key press of "1" to the **AccountLookup** intent\.
 **Tip**
 You must add an utterance of "one" in the bot, and not the number "1"\.
 This is because Amazon Lex doesn't support numeric input directly\.
-To get around this, later in this walkthrough you'll use numeric input to interact with a Lex bot invoked from a contact flow\.
+To get around this, later in this walkthrough you'll use numeric input to interact with a Lex bot invoked from a flow\.

 1. Under **Slots**, add a slot named **AccountNumber**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/lex-slots.png)